Hong Kong Bar Association

 The Hong Kong Bar Association (HKBA) is the professional regulatory body for barristers in Hong Kong.
 The Law Society of Hong Kong is the equivalent association for solicitors in Hong Kong.

-Victor Dawes SC is the current chairman of the Council of the HKBA.
+Jose-Antonio Maurellet is the current chairman of the Council of the HKBA.

 History

 According to its website, the Hong Kong Bar Association was founded in 1949.
 However, a newspaper advertisement from March 1948 records the foundation of the association on 12 March 1948 with Mr Eldon Potter KC being elected President, Mr H.D.
 Sheldon KC being elected chairman and Mr Percy Chen being elected Secretary Treasurer.
 The offices of the Association were located in the offices of Mr Chen in Prince's Building, Hong Kong.

 Role

 The objects of the Hong Kong Bar Association are generally to consider and to take proper action on all matters affecting the legal profession and the administration of justice.
 These include: